EttusResearch/uhd/host/docs/dboards.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 XCVR 2450
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The XCVR2450 has a non-contiguous tuning range consisting of a high band and a low band.
+The XCVR2450 has a non-contiguous tuning range consisting of a high band (4.9-6.0GHz) and a low band (2.4-2.5GHz).
-The high band consists of frequencies between...TODO

 Transmit Antennas: **J1** or **J2**

 Receive Antennas: **J1** or **J2**

-When using the XCVR2450 in full-duplex mode, the user must set the receive antenna and the transmit antenna to be different;
-not doing so will yeild undefined results.

 The XCVR2450 uses a common LO for both receive and transmit.
 Even though the API allows the RX and TX LOs to be individually set, a change of one LO setting will be reflected in the other LO setting.

+The XCVR2450 does not support full-duplex mode, attempting to operate in full-duplex will result in transmit-only operation.

 Transmit Gains:
  * **VGA**, Range: 0-30dB